x-lamprocapnos-x/Simple.js.app/README.md

 Pokedex App
-- a small pokedex app consisting of a few small pokemon
+- A small pokedex app of 150 pokemon including their names, height, type(s), and an image of each pokemon character.
+- Pokemon were fetched using an API.